EPSRC Centre for Doctoral Training in Health Data Science

 Please click here for further information about entry requirements and how to apply.

-The Centre is hosted within the Big Data Institute (BDI), a new, purpose-built building at the heart of the University of Oxford's biomedical campus.
-The BDI is an analytical hub for multi-disciplinary working at Oxford, connecting world-leading expertise in statistics, computer science, and engineering to data-driven research in clinical medicine and population health.
+The Centre is hosted within the Big Data Institute (BDI)/Oxford Population Health (OxPop) Building, a purpose-built building at the heart of the University of Oxford's biomedical campus.
+The Big Data Institute is an analytical hub for multi-disciplinary working at Oxford, connecting world-leading expertise in statistics, computer science, and engineering to data-driven research in clinical medicine and population health.
 It is also home to the Ethox Centre, a world-leading centre for clinical and research ethics, and the recently-founded Wellcome Centre for Ethics and Humanities (WEH).